Warning notification:Warning

 • make sure your blood glucose meter displays the correct time and date so you have a record

-If your blood glucose is 5.0 mmol/l or less, have a snack.
-If it is less than 4.0 mmol/l or you feel hypoglycaemic (low blood glucose), do not drive.
+If it is less than 4mmol/l or you feel hypoglycaemic (low blood glucose), do not drive.

 Legally, if you have diabetes and you drive you need to:

-• check your blood glucose is above 5mmol/L before driving
+• check your blood glucose is above 5mmol/l before driving

 • check your blood glucose every 2 hours if you're on a long journey